In the Name of the King: Plot

 Konreid catches Fallow, in his treachery, which leaves Fallow only his personal guard as the company turns from him and joins the rest of the army.
 Soon after, a battle erupts between Ehb's army and the Krug.
-Ehb's army, along with Farmer, eventually gain the upper hand and force the Krug to retreat, but Fallow succeeds in mortally wounding Konreid.
-After the battle, Konreid and Farmer learn that they both share similar knowledge as Konreid declares Farmer his son with his last breath and dies.
+Ehb's army, along with Farmer, eventually gain the upper hand and force the Krug to retreat, but Fallow succeeds in mortally wounding Konreid with an arrow.
+After the battle, Konreid and Farmer learn that they both share similar knowledge as Konreid declares Farmer his son, Camden, with his last breath and dies.
 Meanwhile, Tarish challenges Fallow to a duel.
-Tarish wins and Fallow is taken away.
-Farmer, who is now the new king, readies everybody for the next battle.
+Tarish wins, yet Fallow still proclaims himself king until Camden, who arrives, is declared Konreid's son and now the new king.
+Fallow is arrested for treason and Camden readies everybody for the next battle.

-Meanwhile, Norick, Bastian and Solana are taken to Gallian's lair at Christwind Hold.
+Meanwhile, Norick, Bastian, and Solana are taken to Gallian's lair at Christwind Hold.
 Norick is killed while he and Bastian fight the Krug.
-Solana is taken to Gallian, who can sense Farmer within her, who reveals that Solana is pregnant with Farmer's second child.
-Going on a mission to infiltrate Gallian's lair, Farmer is joined by Merick, Muriella and Elora, who has sided with Ehb against Gallian, while Tarish and the remaining army hold off against the advancing Krug.
-Merick magically enters the lair and fights Gallian, who manages to kill Merick.
-Farmer and Muriella manage to go into the lair as well, but Elora stays behind.
+Solana is taken to Gallian, who can sense Camden within her, who reveals that Solana is pregnant with Camden's second child.
+Going on a mission to infiltrate Gallian's lair, Camden is joined by Merick, Muriella and Elora, who has sided with Ehb against Gallian, while Tarish and the remaining army hold off against the advancing Krug.
+Merick magically enters the lair and fights Gallian, who manages to outsmart and kill Merick.
+Camden and Muriella manage to go into the lair as well, but Elora stays behind.

-Farmer finds Solana and fights Gallian in a sword battle.
-When Gallian resorts to using his magic to gain the upper hand, he prepares to kill him until Solana stabs him in the back.
-Muriella arrives and tries to save Farmer but Gallian defeats Muriella by weakening her magic.
-With him wounded, Farmer quickly defeats Gallian by slitting his throat and killing him.
+Camden finds Solana and fights Gallian in a sword battle.
+When Gallian resorts to using his magic to gain the upper hand, he prepares to kill him.
+Muriella arrives and tries to save Camden but Gallian defeats Muriella by weakening her magic.
+Suddenly, Solana stabs Gallian in the back.
+Wounded and enraged, Gallian tries to kill her, but Camden quickly saves her by slitting Gallian's throat and killing him.
 Gallian's magic influence goes away and the Krug go back to being primitive, saving Bastian and the prisoners, and Tarish and his battered forces.
-Having finally avenged his son, Farmer and Solana are happily reunited as the kingdom is saved.
+Having finally avenged his son, Camden and Solana are happily reunited as the kingdom is saved.